What to see in Porto on a weekend?

-Once back down, you can take a walk and crossed the bridge that goes under the bridge of Luis I. This is where you’ll see the kids jumping off the bridge if the weather and temperature allow, you’re accessing the shore of Porto where the boat is taken.
+Once back down, you can take a walk and cross the bridge that goes under the bridge of Luis I. This is where you’ll see the kids jumping off the bridge if the weather and temperature allow, you’re accessing the shore of Porto where the boat is taken.

-The boat ride is not the best tour, but is interesting.
+The boat ride is not the best tour, but it is interesting.
 They ride you on a boat, take you to one side so you can see the 6 bridges, they take you to the other and they let you go, end of story.

-The good thing it had is that they first make a stop on the banks of the side of Vila Nova de Gaia, that’s where we got off to make a visit to the wineries.
+The good thing it had is that they first made a stop on the banks of the side of Vila Nova de Gaia, that’s where we got off to make a visit to the wineries.
 Another good thing is the price, for €15 you make the tour.
 Here you can take a look at it.

-If you have any time left you can visit the Crystal Palace Gardens.
+If you have any time left, you can visit the Crystal Palace Gardens.
 They are in the upper part of Porto and it is a place from which you can enjoy the mouth of the Douro River in the Atlantic Ocean.
 It has spectacular views.

 Where to sleep in Porto?

-In Porto you will find a wide variety of hotels for all tastes and budgets.
+In Porto, you will find a wide variety of hotels for all tastes and budgets.
 Check out the Booking link, it’s our favorite place to book hotels and choose the one that best suits your needs.

 Put the dates you are going to travel on, add the note filter (we always look from 8 up), you can also add that you need parking or that accept pets, among many others.
 When you find the one you like the most, make your reservation and you already have your hotel booked.